tedneward/Research/content/distribution/orleans.md

     services.AddSingleton<T, Impl>(...);
 });
 ```
-Does this mean we have the ability to do singleton implementations of grains?
+Does this mean we have the ability to do singleton implementations of grains? **No**, I think this is related to how services/objects are injected into grains, false alarm.